-A guide to using natural mascara and why you should switch
+A guide to using natural, vegan mascara and why you should switch

-Switching to natural mascara doesn’t have to be a difficult decision and has many benefits for you and your lashes.
+Switching to natural, vegan mascara doesn’t have to be a difficult decision and has many benefits for you and your lashes.

-Our tube mascaras come in a bamboo tube and are refillable which means you don’t end up throwing away the tube or the spoolie each time you get to the end.
-With natural, organic, cruelty free and vegan ingredients it is gentle on your eyes as well as being ethical.
+Our tube vegan mascaras come in a bamboo tube and are refillable which means you don’t end up throwing away the tube or the spoolie each time you get to the end.
+With natural, organic, cruelty free and vegan ingredients it is gentle on your eyes as well as being ethical and sustainable.
 The wand/spoolie separates the lashes perfectly and gives great definition, volume, and staying power while giving your lashes a sumptuous black colour from root to tip.

-Aloe vera is a great ingredient for mascara as this plant is well known for its gentle, nourishing, and restoring properties.
-Hydrosol from organic bamboo leaves is another great ingredient which ensures that the delicate skin around your eyes retain elasticity.
-Mascara’s with organic castor oil in are also great for your eyelashes due to their richness in fatty acids and vitamin E. Clays such as kaolin clay are also good for use around the eyes as they are gentle and moisturising as well as offering a thickness and opacity that you need from your mascara.
+Aloe vera is a great ingredient for natural, vegan mascara as this plant is well known for its gentle, nourishing, and restoring properties.
+Hydrosol from organic bamboo leaves is another great natural ingredient in vegan mascara which ensures that the delicate skin around your eyes retain elasticity.
+Vegan mascara’s with organic castor oil in are also great for your eyelashes due to their richness in fatty acids and vitamin E. Clays such as kaolin clay are also good for use around the eyes as they are gentle and moisturising as well as offering a thickness and opacity that you need from your vegan mascara.

-The benefits of using one of our natural mascara’s instead of a regular, commercial variety include it being much more gentle on the eyes.
+The benefits of using one of our natural, vegan mascara’s instead of a regular, commercial variety include it being much more gentle on the eyes.
 By using just natural, gentle, and organic ingredients you lessen the risk of having lots of chemical nasties by your eyes and the delicate membrane that surrounds them.
-Furthermore, these ingredients are not tested on animals and have no negative impact on the world around you when you wash it off.
-Last but not least, you can cut down your plastic usage even more by opting for refillable products and ones that come in handy, reusable tins.
+Furthermore, these natural, vegan ingredients are not tested on animals and have no negative impact on the world around you when you wash it off.
+Last but not least, you can cut down your plastic usage even more by opting for eco friendly, refillable products and ones that come in handy, eco, reusable tins.

-Cake mascara is a little trickier to get to grips with but with a bit of practice it is well worth it.
-First, you need to moisten the mascara brush and roll it back and forth on the cake, ensuring you have even coverage across the bristles.
+Vegan mascara cake is a little trickier to get to grips with but with a bit of practice it is well worth it.
+First, you need to moisten the vegan mascara brush and roll it back and forth on the vegan mascara cake, ensuring you have even coverage across the bristles.
 Once you have done this, work it slowly into your lashes, building up one coat after another to achieve the desired effect.